flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     tunnel_key          : 3  <=== yeah!
     ...

-Next, we need to see what logical ports 1 and 2 for logical switch _foo_ mean.
+Next, see what logical ports 1 and 2 for logical switch _foo_ mean.
 Nothing particularly exciting because logical switch _foo_ only contains two ports:
 _foo1_ and _rp-foo_.